aws-samples/aws-organizations-tag-inventory/README.md

 For the purpose of this example the removal policy for all S3 buckets has been configured as **DESTROY**.
 This means that when the resource is removed from the app, it will be physically destroyed.

+### A note on service quotas

+If you have alot of resources in an account and/or you run the reports daily you may end up running up again the "[Aggregator Region search monthly quota](https://console.aws.amazon.com/servicequotas/home/services/resource-explorer-2/quotas/L-A28429E9)" limit.
+This limit can be increased via [Service Quotas](https://console.aws.amazon.com/servicequotas/home/).